 - Set the optimizer level to none or minimal if a mapping validates but fails to run.
 If you set the optimizer level to use cost-based or semi-join optimization methods, the Data Integration Service ignores this at runtime and uses the default. - The run-time engine does not honor the early projection optimization method in all cases.
-If the Data Integration Service removes the links between unused ports, the run-time engine might reconnect the ports. - When you use the auto optimizer level, the early selection optimization method is enabled if the mapping contains any data source that supports pushing filters to the source on the Spark or Databricks Spark engines.
-For more information about optimizer levels, see the Informatica® Developer Mapping Guide.
+If the Data Integration Service removes the links between unused ports, the run-time engine might reconnect the ports. - When you use the auto optimizer level, the early selection optimization method is enabled if the mapping contains any data source that supports pushing filters to the source on Spark or Databricks Spark engines.
+For more information about optimizer levels, see the Informatica® Developer Mapping Guide. - The run-time engine drops rejected rows even if you configure the mapping to forward rejected rows.
+The rejected rows are not written to the session log file.